brandoncho03/brandoncho03/README.md

 <h1 align="center">Hi 👋, I'm Brandon</h1>
 <h3 align="center">I'm studying computer science and I love learning!
-I believe humans are life long learners.
-Everyday I study to learn something new such as shortcut in a coding language or a new technology that has been unveiled.</h3>
+I believe humans are lifelong learners.
+Everyday I study to learn something new such as a shortcut in a coding language or a new technology that has been unveiled.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=brandoncho03&label=Profile%20views&color=0e75b6&style=flat" alt="brandoncho03" /> </p>